Celebs That Love to Gamble Online - Cliché Magazine

 Drake

 It is now clear that Drake loves to gamble, besides being a great musician.
 While in the US, the rapper spends time in Vegas or Atlantic City casinos.
-Not long ago, he lost $200,000 dollars in a single night at Hard Rock Café in Atlantic City.
-In his native Canada, he frequents casinos in Vancouver, though it is said that he was banned from accessing some facilities.
+Not long ago, he lost $200000 dollars in a single night at Hard Rock Café in Atlantic City.
+In his native country of Canada, he frequents casinos in Vancouver, though it is said that he was banned from accessing some casinos.

 Shannon Elizabeth